freebasic/fbfrog/readme.txt

        parse its output.
     c) In the current file only, parse backwards to find those #defines, or collect a list of such #defines

-> #if/#include token branches (C constructs split up across #if/#else branches) There are many possible quirks.
-C constructs can be split up across one or more #if/#else branches, even with nested #ifs.
-This could only really be handled by parsing each PP code path into C constructs and then finding out whether it's ok to leave it as is, or whether tokens from the outside might need to be moved & duplicated to complete the constructs inside each branch, afterall FB doesn't allow PP in the middle of a function declaration etc...

 > Pretty printing yes/no?
   - fbfrog should preserve original as close as possible